Weekly Oil Storage Report - Something Is Clearly, Obviously Missing

 EIA reported that US weekly oil production reached 9.62 million b/d with Lower 48 production gaining 65k b/d w-o-w.

-EIA also reported its Nov STEO yesterday pinpointing September at 9.34 million b/d while October averaged 9.26 million b/d.
+EIA also reported its November STEO yesterday, pinpointing September at 9.34 million b/d, while October averaged 9.26 million b/d.

 This is how it would compare if we put monthly against weekly: